vsolanki12/OpenShift/README.md

 -rw-rw-rw-.
 1 vsolanki vsolanki        95 Jun 11 07:23 Kubelet_Restart_Error.log
 Choose the must-gather from the above output:
 ~~~
+**IMPORTANT NOTE: This Script is using omg tool in the background.**
 **IMPORTANT FILE** for Cluster Operator check in this Script is --> **CO_NS.txt** (This File Contains the Cluster Operator and NameSpaces.)

 **Once you choosed the file it will print all the required details of basic checks.
 What I have included as of the on the script details are below:**